-- ii.
-For the purpose of processing a school application, a single home address where the child normally lives will be used.
+- i.
+Looked after children are those who are (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (as defined in Section 22(1) of the Children Act 1989) at the time of making an application to school.
+Previously looked after children are those who were looked after but immediately after being looked after became subject to an adoption order, child arrangements order or special guardianship order, including those who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted. - ii.
+To process a school application, a single home address where the child normally lives will be used.
 Where parents claim equal or dual residency, they must prioritise one address over the other.
-In the event that parents do not agree on the child's home address by the closing date for applications, this will be taken as the address where the child resides for the majority of the school week, or where residency is split equally, it will be the address where the child is registered with the doctor. - iii.
-Brother / sister includes half brother or sister, step brother or sister, legally adopted or fostered child being regarded as the brother or sister, or the child of a parent's partner, living in the same family unit at the same home address as the child for whom a school place is being sought. - iv.
-If criterion 4 is used, evidence or supporting documentation from the lead professional (eg a doctor or a social worker) must be supplied and submitted by the application deadline to confirm the circumstances of the case and set out why that makes it essential for the child to attend Croft C of E Primary School and no other school.
-Applicants will only be considered under this criterion if they have explicitly indicated they wish their application to be considered under medical / social need\. - v.
-For criterion 5 above, distance will be measured in a straight line from the centre point of the property to the school's main designated front gate, using the local authority's computerised measuring system.
-Blocks of flats will be treated as equidistant from the school.
-Where there is equal distance then lots will be drawn (see section 5.
-Tiebreaker).
+If the child's parents cannot agree on the child's home address by the closing date for applications, this will be taken as the address where the child resides for the majority of the school week, or where residency is split equally, it will be the address where the child is registered with the doctor. - iii.
+Brother / sister includes half brother or sister, stepbrother or sister, legally adopted or fostered child being regarded as the brother or sister, or the child of a parent's partner, living in the same family unit at the same home address as the child for whom a school place is being sought. - iv.
+For serious medical conditions or exceptional social or domestic needs, evidence or supporting documentation from an independent professional person who knows about the child and supports the application to the school (eg a health professional, social worker, teacher, early years professional, or support worker) must be supplied and submitted with the application by the application deadline, to confirm the circumstances of the case and set out why that makes it essential for the child to attend Croft CE Primary School and no other school.
+Applicants will only be considered under this criterion if they have explicitly indicated they wish their application to be considered under medical / social need. - v.
+The member of staff must have been employed at the school on a permanent contract for two or more years at the time at which the application for admission is made, or the member of staff is recruited to fill a vacant post at the school for which there is a demonstrable skill shortage.